-Every year around this time, I see recipes to celebrate St. Patrick’s Day and one of the most common, besides Corned Beef that is, Shepherd’s Pie.
-However, my family and I don’t like or eat lamb so I never tried making it myself until recently, when I realized that what they call Cottage Pie was the same thing, but you use beef instead of lamb.
-YAY for us…and YOU because this Cottage Pie was delicious!Irish Cottage Pie made with ground beef and mashed potatoes.
-Click To Tweet
+Every year around this time, I see recipes to celebrate St. Patrick’s Day and one of the most common, besides corned beef that is, Shepherd’s Pie.
+However, we don’t eat lamb so I never tried making it myself until recently.

 Once the meat is covered, pop it into the oven and let it bake for about 25-30 minutes until golden brown.
 Now the best part about this recipe, besides being able to use up your leftovers, is that you can make this the night before; then just pop it into the oven to heat up for a quick weeknight meal.

 The plated version of this Cottage Pie isn’t very pretty, but I wanted you to see how it looks when it’s done.
 My family LOVED this recipe for Cottage Pie and it was the perfect meal to help warm us up; especially during all of these frigid temperatures we’ve been experiencing!

 This casserole made enough to feed about 8 people so since we’re down to 3, I allowed the casserole to chill overnight.
 I then cut it into squares and froze them into individual portions for a later date.